How to build an LLM-powered ChatBot with Streamlit

 Wrapping up

 In this post, I've shown you how to create a chatbot app using an open-source LLM from the unofficial HuggingChat API and Streamlit.
-You can create your own AI-powered chatbot in only a few lines of code without needing API keys.
+In only a few lines of code, you can create your own AI-powered chatbot.

 I hope this tutorial encourages you to explore the endless possibilities of chatbot development using different models and techniques.
 The sky is the limit!